 Simply put, “metal fabrication” is defined as creating products or structures by cutting, bending, and/or assembling metal material.
 It’s largely considered a value-added process as it consists of putting together actual products or structures from metal raw material.

-Metal fabrication jobs usually consist of three phases: 1) design, where shop drawings are created to the intended measurements; 2) fabrication, which involves the aforementioned cutting, bending, and/or assembling; and finally, 3) installation, where the end product or structure is put together (either partially or fully).
+Jobs usually consist of three phases: 1) design, where shop drawings are created to the intended measurements; 2) fabrication, which involves the aforementioned cutting, bending, and/or assembling; and finally, 3) installation, where the end product or structure is put together (either partially or fully).

 As you likely can already guess, industrial metal fabrication is the process of integrating various parts or assemblies — typically made from sheets or plates — into industrial products.